 2. Nurture strategic partnerships

-Begin by identifying fellow small businesses which offer products or services that may complement your own.
+Begin by identifying fellow small businesses that offer products or services that may complement your own.
 From this, brainstorm ways to work together to combine your audience’s reach.
 In the same way that two heads are better than one, the benefits of two audiences far outweigh doing it alone.
-This can include charity partnerships that give a taste of what causes are close to your heart, prospective audiences will identify well with this ‘realness’ though it’s important to not lose sight in this instance of the most important benefit being supporting an important cause.

 3. Host events